pranshupant/automate_daily_assessment/README.md

   * Automated the form completion and submission using Selenium.

-  * On successful completion of form a notification is sent to my Slack using a webhook.
+  * On successful submission of form a notification is sent to my Slack using a webhook.